 Do I need a licence to drive a Taxi or Private Hire Vehicle?

-If someone pays you to drive them somewhere then you do require a licence.
+If someone pays you to drive them somewhere then you need a licence.

 To apply for a Taxi or Private Hire drivers' licence, you must have held a full driving licence for a minimum of 24 months.